 However, all payment methods are subject to breaches, and it’s important to take advantage of security options available.

 The only equipment needed for a virtual terminal is an internet-connected computer.
-However, virtual terminals are compatible with optional accessories that can be connected to the virtual terminal for use during transaction processing.
+However, virtual terminals are compatible with optional accessories that you can connect.
 Accessories include card readers and printers.

 With an optional card reader, you’ll have the ability to swipe a customer’s card instead of hand-keying it.
 This option is ideal for businesses who take cards in person, but process them using their existing computer instead of a credit card machine or point-of-sale terminal.
 Most virtual terminal card readers plug into a USB port, but some are also Bluetooth compatible.